weweb-assets/ww-openstreetmap-leaflet/AI.md

 - Marker variable data (required for all markers to display correctly)
 - Circle variable data (required for all circles to display correctly)
+- Polygon variable data (required for all polygons to display correctly)
+- GeoJSON variable data (required for all GeoJSON layers to display correctly)

 **COPY THESE EXAMPLES EXACTLY** and only change the specific values (coordinates, colors, etc.) while keeping all property names and structure identical.